ugiacoman/mongodb_c9/README.md

 #### Inserting Data

-1. Let's create a python script by running the following command in the bash `touch insertino.py`.
+1. Let's create a python script by running the following command in the bash `$ touch insertino.py`.
 After running you'll see if pop up in the file manager.

 2. Let's enter the empty script and write the following: